adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 For example, within one module a button might be floated to the right next to some text.
 In another it might be centered with some text beneath with some bottom margin.

-Ideally, we should iron out these inconsistences in *design*, before they even make their way into code.
+Ideally, we should iron out these inconsistencies in *design*, before they even make their way into code.
 But as this is not always possible and for the purposes of example, we'll assume we have to deal with these issues.

 And so, because of these differences, it's tricky to abstract the common rules because we don't want to end up in override hell.
 Or worse that we're afraid to update the abstracted CSS rules.